gameflorist/dunedynasty/README.md

 The recommended package for Linux is the Flatpak package.
 For this you need to have Flatpak installed (see [setup instructions](https://flatpak.org/setup/)).

-Now you can install the Flatpak package by calling:
+On a GUI-distribution you can simply double-click `DuneDynasty.flatpak` to install it.

-`flatpak install --user DuneDynasty.vX.X.X.flatpak`
+Via command line you can install the Flatpak package by calling:
-(replace `X.X.X` with the actual downloaded version)
+`flatpak install --user DuneDynasty.flatpak`

 Next start the Flatpak app once using:
 `flatpak run io.github.gameflorist.dunedynasty`